Patrick Cargill: Music

 A lesser known detail of Cargill's showbusiness career is the handful of recordings that he made in the 1960s and 1970s.
 The first was an album called Father, Dear Father (1969) in which Cargill sang a medley of songs.
 The female voice on the album was not Noel Dyson (Nanny) but that of June Hunt, a friend of Cargill.

 He followed this with three singles.
 One called "Father, Dear Father Christmas" and another called "Thinking Young" and the final single called "Father, Dear Father."
-None of these recordings were commercially successful.
+None of these recordings was commercially successful.

 Cargill appeared as Sir Joseph Porter in H.M.S.
 Pinafore at the Queen Elizabeth Hall in August 1983.